History of Bhutan

 View of Tashichoedzong, Thimphu.
 The 17th-century fortress-monastery on the northern edge of the city, has been the seat of Bhutan's government since 1952.

 Bhutan's early history is steeped in mythology and remains obscure.
 Some of the structures provide evidence that the region has been settled as early as 2000 BC.
-According to a legend it was ruled by a Cooch-Behar king, Sangaldip, around the 7th century BC, but not much is known prior to the introduction of Tibetan Buddhism in the 8th century, when turmoil in Tibet forced many monks to flee to Bhutan.
 In the 12th century, the Drukpa Kagyupa school was established and remains the dominant form of Buddhism in Bhutan today.
 The country's political history is intimately tied to its religious history and relations among the various monastic schools and monasteries.

 Since at least the tenth century, no outside power has ever occupied or governed Bhutan (notwithstanding occasional nominal tributary status).

 The consolidation of Bhutan occurred in 1616 when Ngawanag Namgyal, a lama from western Tibet known as the Zhabdrung Rinpoche, defeated three Tibetan invasions, subjugated rival religious schools, codified the Tsa Yig, an intricate and comprehensive system of law, and established himself as ruler over a system of ecclesiastical and civil administrators.
 After his death, infighting and civil war eroded the power of the Zhabdrung for the next 200 years.
 In 1885, Ugyen Wangchuck was able to consolidate power, and began cultivating closer ties with the British in the subcontinent.